 Many of our companions, that’s the name we give to our residents, have had personal challenges in the past.

-Here at Emmaus Leeds we can provide support for those overcoming challenges such as addiction.
-If you can show that you are trying to or have overcome these, then we may be able to offer you a place in our community.
+Here at Emmaus Leeds, we provide homelessness support to help people progress.
+If you can show that you are trying to take positive steps to improve your situation, then we may be able to offer you a place in our community.

 In fact, we provide help and support in many areas – from training, career development, and support to secure your own home, to help with mental health and physical wellbeing.
 If you’re wanting to make positive changes then Emmaus Leeds can help.

 To join our Emmaus Leeds community, we ask you to consider if you are able:

 Emmaus Leeds provides homelessness support to adults of all backgrounds, beliefs and genders.
 We take referrals from agencies and individuals, and each one is considered on its own merits.
 Our success depends on maintaining a stable community, so every application is carefully considered.
 Once we receive your referral, if we feel we can support you and there is a vacancy, we will offer you an interview and potentially a place in the community.

 If you would like to apply to join our community or you are working with someone who would like to be considered, please click Apply Now to download our referral form and read our Privacy Statement.